george-gca/bracis_2023_srcaps/pages/introduction.md

 </figure>

 <!--
-For most applications, high-resolution images are desirable and often necessary

-clearer, sharper information for human perception and more detail for automatic interpretation

-Since the acquisition of HR images is not always possible, the use of techniques to increase image resolution are a great alternative

 For most applications, high-resolution images are desirable and often necessary, as they provide clearer, sharper information for human perception and a wealth of detail for automatic interpretation and representation by computer programs.
 However, the acquisition of high-resolution images is not always possible, either due to the limitations of the equipment or the environment in which the image is captured.
 In these cases, the use of techniques to increase image resolution are a viable solution.
 -->